 Peter Pan and the Lost Boys

 We're clapping our hands for these whimsical costumes featuring Peter Pan and his Lost Boys.
 Grab a little pixie dust and fly over to A Beautiful Mess for a closer look at the costumes.
 It's easy to re-create if you just believe!
 You can even make your pixie dust by clicking here.

 The family over at Tell Love and Party knows how to celebrate Halloween.
-And since few things say Halloween more than creatures of the night, the family chose to embrace their inner monsters for this freakishly fabulous group costume.
+Since few things say Halloween more than creatures of the night, the family chose to embrace their inner monsters for this freakishly fabulous group costume.
 Featuring Frankenstein, his bride, a mini mummy, and baby bat, you'll find all the how-tos and close-ups of the spook-tacular makeup here.

 The family behind Chris Loves Julia took this awesome film-themed photo for the invitation to their annual costume bash.
 A flashback to a favorite childhood movie, the kids may not be familiar with The Sandlot, but they'll love the fun summery costumes.

 LEGO Movie Family

 This group costume, a collection of favorite characters from the popular LEGO film, requires a substantial time commitment, but the results are definitely worth the effort.
 Taking the creator about 70 hours to create, find the materials and download the how-to at Instructables.

 A League of Their Own

 The family behind Pretty Plain Janes hit a home run with this movie-themed group costume.
 Complete with a ballpark candy vendor, head over to the blog for a closer look at the individual ensembles.

 The search is over!
 We spotted this ultra-coordinated family costume over at Say Yes.
 Easy to pull together from items likely already in your closet, check out the site to discover even more amazing group costume ideas.